vamsiramakrishnan/splunk-export-logs/Readme.md

 - `Burger-Menu` --> `Identity` --> `Compartments | Users | Groups`

 1. Create a Compartment `flow-log-compartment`
-2. Create a Group `flow-log-users`
-3. Add `Required User` to group `flow-log-users`
-4. Create a Dynamic Group `flow-log-dg`
+2. Create a Dynamic Group `flow-log-dg`
-5. Write appropriate IAM Policies at the tenancy level and compartment level.
+3. Write appropriate IAM Policies at the tenancy level and compartment level.

 ### Create a Dynamic Group